WICG/web-printing/README.md

 While `window.print()` is a basic function that triggers the browser's default print dialog, the `navigator.printing` API provides a more comprehensive set of methods and options for querying local printers, submitting print jobs with customization options, managing print jobs, and customizing print workflows.
 This extended functionality allows developers to have more control over the printing process and enables advanced use cases, such as printing specific pages or sections of a document, setting print options like paper size and orientation, and monitoring the status of print jobs.

 ### Leveraging Progressive Web Apps
-The new Web API can motivate developers to switch to Progressive Web Apps (PWAs) by offering enhanced printing capabilities that were traditionally limited to native applications.
+The new Web API can motivate developers to switch to Progressive Web Apps (PWAs) by offering enhanced printing capabilities that were traditionally limited to native applications (in particular, support for Printer Redirection).

 ## Key Features
 The API primarily focuses on listing local printers and their capabilities and sending print jobs to them.